haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   by invoking ``gnatmetric`` with the corresponding project file and with the :switch:`-U` option.

-  By default, all the coupling metrics are disabled.
-You can use the following switches to specify the coupling metrics to be computed and reported:
+  By default, all the coupling metrics are reported.
+You can use the following switches to select specific syntax metrics.

   .. index:: --tagged-coupling (gnatmetric)
   .. index:: --hierarchy-coupling (gnatmetric)